Zplusdragon/UFineBench/README.md

 * 🔥[2023.12.7] The paper is released.

 ## How to obtain the datasets
 Please download and sign the license agreement (UFineBench_License.pdf) and send it to jlongzuo@hust.edu.cn or cgao@hust.edu.cn .
 Once the procedure is approved, the download link will be sent to your email.
-Please note that if you are a current student, you should have your supervisor sign it.
+Please note that if you are a current student, you should have your supervisor sign it. （如果会中文的话，请尽量用中文填写License，感谢配合！）

 ## UFine6926
 UFine6926 is the first **manually annotated** high-quality dataset with ultra-fine granularity for text-based person retrieval.
 It contains 26,206 images and 52,412 textual descriptions of 6,926 persons totally.
 The average word count per textual description is 80.8, which is **three to four times** that of previous datasets.
 The word count distribution and some examples of UFine6926 are shown below.